gnganesh99/RL_STM_manipulation/README.md

 This project implements automated STM (Scanning Tunneling Microscope) manipulation using reinforcement learning (RL) agents.
 The system leverages deep reinforcement learning techniques, specifically Soft Actor-Critic (SAC) algorithm, to enable intelligent manipulation of molecules and atoms at the nanoscale.
 The methodology combines computer vision for molecular detection using YOLO object detection models with multi-objective reinforcement learning for adaptive manipulation strategies.

 The system operates by detecting molecular positions through automated image analysis, planning manipulation trajectories using path planning algorithms (including RRT* for obstacle avoidance), and executing precise manipulation actions through learned RL policies.

 We employ two RL agents:

-1. Parameter agent
-    - Learns to optimize manipulation parameters such as bias voltage, setpoint current, and tip speed based on real-time feedback from the STM environment.
+1. Parameter agent: Learns to optimize manipulation parameters such as bias voltage, setpoint current, and tip speed based on real-time feedback from the STM environment.

-2. Positioning agent
-    - Learns and introduces target-positioning offsets according to the local molecular configuration described in the state variables.
+2. Positioning agent: Learns and introduces target-positioning offsets according to the local molecular configuration described in the state variables.

 The notebook `Manipulation_MO_sac_gui_user_input.ipynb` serves as the primary interface to drive automated experiments, allowing users to input target configurations and initiate autonomous manipulation sequences through an intuitive GUI-based workflow.